-Frankly, I think it’s something to consider on the basis of individual schools and classrooms rather than something as general as standardized tests.posted about 4 years ago
+Frankly, I think it’s something to consider on the basis of individual schools and classrooms rather than something as general as standardized tests.posted almost 5 years ago

 I come from the same persepective as Catherinee, I just graduated from U.S. public school and was in the system since Kindergarten.
 There are some teachers that are just unable to teach.